strimzi/strimzi-kafka-operator/HACKING.md

 ## DCO Signoff

-The project requires that all commits are signed-off, indicating that _you_ certify the changes with the DCO (https://developercertificate.org/).
+The project requires that all commits are signed-off, indicating that _you_ certify the changes with the developer certificate of origin (DCO) (https://developercertificate.org/).
 This can be done using `git commit -s` for each commit in your pull request.
 Alternatively, to signoff a bunch of commits you can use `git rebase --signoff _your-branch_`.